vwellmo57/CircuitPython/README.md

 #### Picture:

 <img src="MEDIA/LCD.png" width="392"/>
+This image is a wiring diagram by [Philip Breen](https://github.com/pbreen40) and shows the LCD backpack wiring along with button and switch wiring.
+The male pins connect to their labbled pins on the board, one of the pros of the Metro Express is the inbuilt SDA and SCL pins.

 ### Lessons
 How to use an LCD with the Metro Express as well as how to use a button.
 I learned about more kinds of variables and how to use them.